|Release||December 17, 2020|

 Although the artwork looks authentic, it is possible that the same material from the arcade cabinet was not used.
 The credit button brings back the nostalgia of arcades, although there is no denial that arcade culture is at least somewhat alive today.

-In this early stage, the Amazon price is through the roof.
-Not even the best fightstick on the market is truly worth such a price unless it packs phenomenal perks.
-This is a good fightstick, not more.
-Furthermore, its compatibility is limited, which makes the price even more questionable.
-It would have been nice to at least be able to plug this fightstick into the Sega Genesis Mini like a Sega Genesis Mini controller can allegedly be plugged into the Astro City Mini.
-Check out the price on Playasia instead.
-Otherwise, a good example of a fightstick that will work on the Sega Genesis Mini is the Etokki Omni.
+This is a good arcade stick, but its compatibility is limited.
+It would have been nice to at least be able to plug this arcade stick stick into the Sega Genesis Mini like a Sega Genesis Mini controller can allegedly be plugged into the Astro City Mini.